hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 why a particular C extension doesn't work or is very slow on PyPy.
 Usually it is hard to answer without going into technical details.
-The goal of this blog post is to explain some of these technical details, so that we can simply link here instead of explaing again and again :).
+The goal of this blog post is to explain some of these technical details, so that we can simply link here instead of explaining again and again :).

 From a 10.000 foot view, ``cpyext`` is PyPy's version of ``"Python.h"``.
 Every time you compile an extension which uses that header file, you are using ``cpyext``.